| |

-The phrases "I'll make up for it tomorrow/at the weekend/on vacation..." or "it's only sleep, this is more important" are constantly on our lips and in our minds.
-But there's a fundamental problem with this way of thinking.
-When we underestimate how important sleep is, we are forgetting one simple fact....
+The phrases, "I'll make up for my lost sleep tomorrow/over the weekend/on vacation..." or "It's only sleep, this is more important..." are constantly on our lips and in our minds.
+Yet, there's a fundamental problem with this way of thinking.
+When we underestimate the value of sleep, we forget that sleep isn't a luxury, it's a biological necessity.

 Sleep Disorders